lesego-maponyane/Data_Science_Portfolio/README.md

 Problem-solving with data: I enjoy the challenge of taking a complex problem, formulating it into a data-driven question, and then using data analysis techniques to find solutions.

-Impact through data: The potential of data science to make a positive impact on various fields, from business to healthcare to social good, is incredibly motivating,
+Impact through data: The potential of data science to make a positive impact on various fields, from business to healthcare to social good, is incredibly motivating.

+### Projects